tarwn/lessthandot-hugo/blogs/content/posts/2009-10-07-derived-column-and-the-data-flow-task.md

   - Microsoft SQL Server Admin

 ---
 In many cases you will find yourself in the position of having multiple data sources that you need to bring into one centralized destination.
 In that transport, many times over you will need to add columns for identifiers or other pointers that are required for later usage.
 This as you can see, starts going down the warehouse loading discussion.
-For this I don’t want to go that far into it though.
+For this I don't want to go that far into it though.
 I want to show a brief and simple example you can run through in order to give you an idea of the power behind adding key indicators to those imports quickly with little amount of change to the source.

 In this example we have two external MS Access databases that are loaded individually but unfortunately, data that can be redundant across these types of setups.
 This brings a need for us to import those two sources into our one source while giving each a unique key in order to track it.
 To create that unique key we have several options.
 We could do this all in TSQL and linked server entries, import and update statements, send the key with the source and on.
 The linked servers option would actually be quick and an easy development task but linked servers have their own issues and we want to stay away from that.
 SSIS has plenty of options for us to use so we package, distribute and create an easily maintained process.
 In SSIS we could execute TSQL tasks to get the key in there or something I would choose over most options, adding a data flow task and using derived columns for our keys.

 I think derived column objects in SSIS are just cool.
 When you think about it, the concept of being able to put columns into your sources dynamically at runtime like this is powerful.
-It’s easy to see the relational values that you can compile with these objects.
-To show this I’m going to bring both of those MS Access databases into an SSIS package.
-Then given a derived column and some data conversion, we’ll insert that data directly into a SQL Server table for later use.
+It's easy to see the relational values that you can compile with these objects.
+To show this I'm going to bring both of those MS Access databases into an SSIS package.
+Then given a derived column and some data conversion, we'll insert that data directly into a SQL Server table for later use.

 The example will have the following resources

 <span class="MT_red">Note: I am doing this on a 64bit machine with Access 2007 only but this will transfer to earlier versions.
 The biggest difference will be the final execution of the SSIS package and having the requirement to use DTEXEC for 32bit runtime mode. </span>

-## _Preparing the objects…_
+## _Preparing the objects..._

 The MS Access databases are named Database1.accdb and Database2.accdb.